Intel notes

 Using pof

-When writing the bitstream to internal flash, using a pof file is the fastest approach.
+To write a bitstream into the internal flash, using a pof file is the fastest approach.

 openFPGALoader [-b boardname] [--flash-sector] -c cablename the_pof_file.pof